Death and funeral of Pope Francis: Death

 Francis's health began a sudden deterioration at 05:30 CEST on the morning of 21 April (Easter Monday), during which he made a gesture toward his nurse Massimiliano Strappetti.
-His physician, Dr. Sergio Alfieri, was immediately summoned.
+His physician, Sergio Alfieri, was immediately summoned.
 He found the pope, eyes opened and breathing normally but unresponsive to stimuli.
 A severe stroke was quickly diagnosed.
 After brief discussion, it was decided against transporting Francis to the hospital, as it was believed that the pope's condition was fatal and nothing further could be done.
 There was no sign of physical suffering.

-He died at 07:35, at his residence in Vatican City, aged 88.
+Francis died at 07:35, at his residence in Vatican City, aged 88.
 His death was announced by Camerlengo Kevin Farrell, in a statement broadcast on Vatican Media from the chapel of the papal residence at Domus Sanctae Marthae.
-A death certificate released by the Vatican later that day confirmed that Francis had died of a stroke, which led to a coma and irreversible cardiac arrest.
+A death certificate released by the Vatican later that day confirmed that he had died of a stroke, which led to a coma and irreversible cardiac arrest.
 His death certificate also noted that he was suffering from type 2 diabetes and hypertension.
-On 22 April, the Vatican released the first images of Pope Francis lying in state at the Domus Sanctae Marthae chapel, wearing his papal mitre, a pallium, red vestments, and his regular black shoes.
-Carmela "Carmelina" Mancuso was the only layperson who was allowed to present her respects to the pontiff while he remained in the chapel.

-The Papal apartments at the Apostolic Palace, and the personal apartment of Pope Francis at Domus Sanctae Marthae, were later sealed by the Cardinal Camerlengo.
+Later on 21 April, the papal apartments at the Apostolic Palace, and Francis's personal apartment at Domus Sanctae Marthae, were sealed by the Cardinal Camerlengo.